-Once diagnosed to be having kidney failure, it is important to preserve the non-dominant upper limb so as to make it available for the procedure at a later date.
+Once diagnosed with kidney failure, it is important to preserve the non-dominant upper limb so as to make it available for the procedure at a later date.
 Avoid taking any injections or giving blood samples for laboratory investigations from this upper limb.

-The first visit is scheduled on 1oth post-op day for wound inspection and suture removal.
-Appropriate instructions will be then given.
+The first visit is scheduled on 10th post-op day for wound inspection and suture removal.
+Appropriate instructions will be given then.

 Never wear anything tight around the fistula arm, because the blood flow may be blocked.
 Similarly, intravenous/ intramuscular injections or blood pressure checks on that limb should NOT be done.
 Avoid sleeping on the arm or using it to lift unusual or unaccustomed heavy objects.

 A new fistula takes around 1 month to mature before it can be used for haemodialysis.
 To facilitate blood flow across the fistula, hand exercises in case of wrist AVF and straightening and bending at elbow for elbow AVF will be taught to you.
 These exercises increase the muscle activity in that limb.

 Most of the time yes.
 Surgery may not be successful if veins are small, if the patient has diabetes related changes in the blood vessels or has received injections in the blood vessels before.
 You will then need a new fistula to be created at a different site.

 If maintained well, it can work for a lifetime.
 There will not be good flow through AV fistula and it may not work effectively if the blood vessels are not good and there are frequent episodes of low blood pressure during dialysis or at any other time.